KentMcCullough/Transformer-DSL/README.markdown

 ## Further ideas

 * More optimisation.
-Pretty sure I can get the performance of parametised expressions down by parsing the expression, caching that and then replacing the terms during later calls.
-I can also improve the general perform by dropping down to C.
+Improve the general performance by dropping down to C.
 * Named parameters: translate(z = -100)
 * Use of degree symbol ° in rotations.
 * Write code to support going from any arbitrary matrix to a string.
 See [Computing Euler angles from a rotation matrix](http://www.soi.city.ac.uk/~sbbh653/publications/euler.pdf) for more information.
 Or support a matrix3D() operation.